joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/04/29/business/dealbook/musk-tesla-china-visit.html

 **Ukraine Retreats From Villages on Eastern Front as It Awaits U.S. Aid**\
-`Kyiv’s top commander said his outgunned troops were facing a dire situation, while Russia tried to push its advantage before the first batch of an American military package arrives.`\
+`Ukraine’s top commander said his outgunned troops were facing a dire situation as Russia tried to push its advantage before the first batch of an American military package arrives.`\
 https://nytimes.com/2024/04/29/world/europe/ukraine-russia-war-latest.html

 **Humza Yousaf Resigns as Scotland’s First Minister**\